POS-IOS-I-OBEBOS/-8/README.md

 administrator IDs, links to the required groups and the invite link for exclusive access.
 Example values are shown in the fields.
 After pressing "Запустить" the bot starts and a separate log window displays all operations.
+The log window also shows real-time graphs for CPU and memory usage: bars fill from green to red as load increases.
 If an error occurs it is described in the log window along with a suggestion for how to fix it.

 ## Building an executable